Governor Kay Ivey, President of Board

 Montgomery, AL 36111

-Sahlie is the Chief Operating Officer for Mims Management Group, LLC in Montgomery.
-Mims Management Group is the corporate management company for Institutional Pharmacy Solutions, LLC, and Cotton & Pine Creative.
-Sahlie served five years as President of the Board of Trustees of The Montgomery Academy from 2010-2015.
+Sahlie is a small business owner in Montgomery.
+He served five years as President of the Board of Trustees of The Montgomery Academy from 2010-2015.
 He was appointed to the Board of Trustees by Gov. Robert Bentley and confirmed by the Senate on April 10, 2012 to represent the 2nd District.
 His term expires on April 9, 2019.

 Sahlie earned a bachelor's degree in Business Administration from Auburn in 1988.
 He is married to Cindy Ayers Sahlie, a 1985 Auburn graduate, and has two sons, Will and Lee.